26 Academic Integrity Statement

 Listed below are examples of, but not limited to what constitutes academic misconduct within Murray State College classes:

-5. Lying, fabrication, forgery or alteration of documents, etc. to gain academic advantage.
-This deals with but is not limited to obtaining an excused absence, gaining additional time to make up or complete an assignment, forging drop slips, falsifying diplomas, transcripts, fabricating data or sources for research papers or lab work, assisting other with perpetrating academic misconduct, destroying or stealing another’s information or work assignments, computer manipulation (hacking) to access tests, change grades or interfering with or intimidating someone reporting academic misconduct.
+- Lying, fabrication, forgery or alteration of documents, etc. to gain academic advantage.
+This deals with but is not limited to obtaining an excused absence, gaining additional time to make up or complete an assignment, forging drop slips, falsifying diplomas, and transcripts, fabricating data or sources for research papers or lab work, assisting others with perpetrating academic misconduct, destroying or stealing another’s information or work assignments, computer manipulation (hacking) to access tests, change grades or interfering with or intimidating someone reporting academic misconduct.

 Plagiarism must be avoided in all classwork.
 Academic integrity is of pivotal concern to all students and faculty.
 Students who participate in academic misconduct not only denote baser character traits among themselves but also mar the reputation of the College.
 Therefore, all reports of academic misconduct are treated as serious offenses and should be reported to the Vice President of Academic Affairs using the Maxient Reporting Form.